True North VIPTrue North VIP

 True North VIP

-For airport pickups, they include real-time flight tracking on every booking, 60 minutes of complimentary wait time for domestic arrivals (90 for international), and optional meet-and-greet service ($25) at baggage claim with a name sign.
-They run 24/7 and cover the full tri-state area: NYC, NJ, CT, Westchester, Long Island, and the Hamptons.
-Hourly chauffeur service starts at $80/hour with a 3-hour minimum.
-Corporate accounts get consolidated billing and dedicated account management.
+The modern layer is strong too: real-time flight tracking on every airport pickup, 60 minutes of complimentary wait time for domestic arrivals (90 for international), online booking with instant confirmation, and all-in pricing that includes tolls, congestion pricing, and airport fees.
+Hourly chauffeur from $80/hour with a 3-hour minimum.
+Corporate accounts get consolidated billing and a dedicated account manager who answers the phone.

 Dial 7